 The indicators contained within the DFI Transparency Index are weighted to determine the overall transparency score for DFIs.
-Weightings are designed to reflect the value of information contained within the tool and are informed by the research conducted by Publish What You Fund over the preceding two years and supported by a data use survey we conducted in early 2022.
+Weightings are designed to reflect the value of information contained within the tool and are informed by the research conducted by Publish What You Fund over the two years prior to the creation of the index and supported by a data use survey we conducted in early 2022.